artsy/artsy.github.io/_posts/2017-04-30-React-Native-for-iOS-devs.markdown

 > [React Native - Communication between native and React Native](https://facebook.github.io/react-native/docs/communication-ios.html)

-Props are treated as the equivalent as a Swift `let` variable in this case, any changes to props require an new version of the component to exist in the tree and thus `render` is called.
+Props are treated as the equivalent of a Swift `let` variable in this case, any changes to props require an new version of the component to exist in the tree and thus `render` is called.

 So, in summary: React's paradigm is a component tree, where the `render` function of a component passes down one component's state into the props of the children.